LupoLab/Luna.jl/README.md

 - Energy (`Processing.energy`) and peak power (`Processing.peakpower`) including after frequency bandpass
 - FWHM widths in frequency (`Processing.fwhm_f`) and time (`Processing.fwhm_t`) as well as time-bandwidth product (`Processing.time_bandwidth`)
 - g₁₂ coherence between multiple fields (`Processing.coherence`)

+## Examples
+The [examples folder](examples/) contains complete simulation examples for a variety of scenarios, both for the [simple interface](examples/simple_interface/) and the low-level interface.
+Some of these require the `PyPlot` package to be present--you can install this by simply typing `] add PyPlot` at the Julia REPL.

+## The low-level interface

 ## New to Julia?